17 Oct 2017 21 Fun Things To Do In Budapest – 2017

 7. Head To The Top Of St. Stephen’s Basilica

 A visit to St. Stephen’s Basilica is worth the trip alone but head to the observation deck for an epic panoramic view of Budapest.
-The church is free to enter but there is a HUF 500 to access the observation deck.
+The church is free to enter, there is a sign suggesting a 1 Euro or 200 HUF donation.
+There is an observation deck which costs HUF 400 to access using the stairs of HUF 600 taking the elevator.
 It’s 365 stairs to the top or an elevator April 1-October 31st.
 We visited in December so we walked up but the staircase is gorgeous make sure to pop in for at least a photo.

 - Address: Szent István tér 1, 1051